-First class education and close connection to frontline research:
+First-class education and a close connection to frontline research:

-Building on the broad scientific expertise at the Department of Meteorology, these two years of full-time studies (120 credits*) offer you an opportunity to specialise in disciplines like classical dynamical meteorology, atmospheric physics, atmospheric chemistry, environmental research and oceanography.
+Building on the broad scientific expertise at the Department of Meteorology, these two years of full-time studies (120 credits*) offer you an opportunity to specialize in disciplines like classical dynamical meteorology, atmospheric physics, atmospheric chemistry, environmental research, and oceanography.

-At Stockholm University, being one of the 100 highest ranked universities in the world, we are keen to have a close relationship between education and ongoing, frontline department research.
-That is why all of our teaching staff are researchers within their respective field.
+At Stockholm University, being one of the 100 highest-ranked universities in the world, we are keen to have a close relationship between education and ongoing, frontline department research.
+That is why all of our teaching staff are researchers within their respective fields.

 *The Swedish credit system is compatible with the European standard ECTS.
 30 ECTS is equivalent to one semester of full-time studies.

 The wide range of elective courses allows you to design an individual study plan with guidance from the study adviser.
-All courses have a base in the research carried out at the department, which provides you with a solid scientific foundation regardless of what specialisation you prefer.
+All courses have a base in the research carried out at the department, which provides you with a solid scientific foundation regardless of what specialization you prefer.
 In addition to this, it is optional to use 30 credits for courses at another department, university or through a traineeship outside the university.
 The final component of your studies is a degree project, where you independently plan, perform and report a research project under the supervision of one of our researchers.
-Examples of recent Master degree project proposals and Master degree thesis.

 - Meteorology II, 7.5 credits - basics on dynamic meteorology